rsksmart/devportal/docs/04-resources/06-guides/powpeg/pegout/ledger.md

 Step 2: Enter your pin to unlock it

-Step 3: On the device, navigate to the TRSK or RSK Test app on your Ledger device ​
+Step 3: On the device, navigate to the TRSK or RSK Test App on your Ledger device ​

 Step 4: Access **peg-out** screen: